 Vertical Hanging Exercise

 Perform one set of 5 repetitions, working your way up to 15 seconds.
 The intensity should be light.
-This exercise is not for everyone but can be a great exercise when it comes to shoulder and neck pain.
+This exercise is not for everyone but can be a great exercise for shoulder and neck pain.

 Give these four best shoulder and neck pain relief exercises a go.
-These exercises will definitely help your neck and shoulder pain.
+These exercises will help your neck and shoulder pain.

 Rick Kaselj, MS